chefboyronron/NodeJS-Express-MongoDB/setup-expressjs/README.md

 Current | New Value
 --- | ---
-"start": "echo \"Error: no test specified\" && exit 1" | "start": "node app"
+"start": "echo \"Error: no test specified\" && exit 1" | "dev": "node app"

 5. Run npm install --save express
 6. This will install the node_modules included expressjs
 7. Then add [express routing](https://expressjs.com/en/guide/routing.html) in app.js (please look on the codebase)
-8. Then Run "npm start"
+8. Then Run "npm run dev"
 9. Open web browser and browse in localhost:3000